Donaim/proviral-pres1/slides.md

 <!--
 We use development version of BBLabs to draw landscape plots.
-Eventually this version will be released, and everybody will be able to make them marvelous drawings!
+Eventually this version will be released, and everybody will be able to make these drawings themselves.

 Before the plots are generated, a translation step converts the defect types into categories that BBLabTools can represent graphically.
 Currently, BBLabTools is in a development phase, but it will be officially released in the upcoming version of our software.